 - Keep this leaflet.
 You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor, or pharmacist.
+It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
+See section 4. - The full name of this medicine is Levofloxacin 250mg and 500mg Tablets but within the leaflet it will be referred to as Levofloxacin tablets.

-In this leaflet:
+What is in this leaflet:

-- 1. What Levofloxacin Tablets are and what they are used for - 2.
-What you need to know before you take Levofloxacin Tablets - 3.
-How to take Levofloxacin Tablets - 4.
+- 1. What Levofloxacin tablets are and what they are used for - 2.
+What you need to know before you take Levofloxacin tablets - 3.
+How to take Levofloxacin tablets - 4.
 Possible side effects - 5.
-How to store Levofloxacin Tablets - 6.
+How to store Levofloxacin tablets - 6.
 Contents of the pack and other information

-1. What Levofloxacin Tablets are and what they are used for
+1. What Levofloxacin tablets are and what they are used for